finvernizzi/reasoner/README.md

 Be very carefull in subnetting that is the key for the reasoner for internally correcly associate nodes, gateways and leaf nodes.

 ## Registry
-As any mplane component needs to have a registry, that shoukd be a file correctly linked in the configuration.
+As any mplane component needs to have a registry, that should be a file correctly linked in the configuration.

 [Here](https://github.com/finvernizzi/reasoner/blob/26429c1f33853b5f586b6de196eed1e7aded421a/registry.json) is a working example of a registry.